High Blood Sugar and Insulin Resistance

 Ketogenic diet: strong and preliminary evidence

-A ketogenic diet is one potential means to minimize dietary sources of carbohydrates and instead supply fats as the primary energy source.
+A ketogenic diet minimizes carbohydrates and instead supplies fats as the primary energy source.
 The goal is to alter the metabolism of cancer cells and their associated stromal cells by decreasing glucose and increasing ketones as available energy sources.

 Better blood sugar and insulin levels among people with cancer following a ketogenic diet (preliminary evidence)